robert-hh/micropython/docs/mimxrt/quickref.rst

     uart1.read(5)         # read up to 5 bytes

 The i.MXRT has up to eight hardware UARTs, but not every board exposes all TX and RX pins for users.
-The pin assignment of uarts to pins is fixed.
+The pin assignment of UARTs to pins is fixed.
 The UARTs are numbered 1..8.
 The rx/tx pins are assigned according to the table below: